Norfolk Naval Shipyard’s Jacqueline Winborne Named Department of Labor Apprentice of the Year for 2021

 “Believe in yourself.”
 These are words Insulator Jacqueline Winborne lives by, the phrase etched in her hard hat to echo her beliefs.
 A recent graduate of the Norfolk Naval Shipyard (NNSY) Apprenticeship Program, she takes on each day staying true to her ideals.
+Her peers see her as a hard-working, natural-born leader with an attitude that spreads positivity to those around her – a catalyst for success within the gates of America’s Shipyard.
 Through her service and dedication to the shipyard’s mission and to her team, Winborne was recently nominated for the Virginia Department of Labor (DOL) and Industry’s Division of Registered Apprenticeship Outstanding Apprentice of the Year for 2021 – becoming the third individual from the Insulator Shop (Shop 57) to win the title across the last three years.

+“It was an awestruck moment for me to learn of winning this award and it’s very appreciated,” said Winborne.
+“Each day I come to work ready to give it my all and help those around me.
+I wouldn’t be where I am today without my leaders and peers who were able to play a part in my journey so far, as well as my husband and my family.
+Because at the end of the day, we’re all ONE TEAM serving ONE MISSION, working hard to get our Navy’s warships back to the fleet.
+We’re all pieces of a larger puzzle; each of us plays an important part in completing the bigger picture.”

+A native of Franklin, Va., Winborne grew up surrounded by her family of hard workers – each of them playing a major part in who she is today.
+“Our family stuck together no matter what and we knew that we could get through anything and achieve anything as long as we were together,” Winborne said.
+“Every morning I watched my father get up early to go out into the world and make money so he could provide for our family, working hard and ensuring we all had what we needed in life.
+He inspired my brothers and I to share those ideals, wanting to put forth the most effort we can each day to achieve greatness and stay true to ourselves no matter what – never settling for anything less than our best.”

 |Date Taken: